Margie (Heim) Coyle Obituary

 Alan “Al” Manson, 75, of Ladysmith died peacefully, surrounded by his family Wednesday, February 13 in Marshfield, Wisconsin.

-Al now born April 13, 1943 in Madison, Wisconsin to Alexander D. Manson and Mona Victoria Nivison Manson.
+Al was born April 13, 1943 in Madison, Wisconsin to Alexander D. Manson and Mona Victoria Nivison Manson.

 He graduated from Madison West High School in l961 and from Lawrence University in Appleton, Wisconsin in l965.
 He also earned a Master’s Degree in English from UW-Madison.